svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_fundamentals_and_extensions/index.md

 programming microcontrollers there are often "differences" between families and manufacturers.
 I do, however, expect that there will be some kind of really basic functionality between them all.
-These expected functionalities are what is the *fundamental operations*, a small set of functions that I want in any lispBM setup.
+These expected functionalities are the *fundamental operations*, a small set of functions that I want in any lispBM setup.

 So when it comes to the things that are expected to be quite different between different platforms, these are implemented as user defined